 “I’m probably going to be in a wheelchair.
 It’s scary because I don’t know.”

-But in November of last year, Amy made a shock discovery when a CT scan revealed the real cause of Amy’s severe pain: a portion of a needle, used to give her an epidural during Jacob’s birth, had become lodged in her spine.
+But in November 2017, Amy made a shock discovery when a CT scan revealed the real cause of Amy’s severe pain: a portion of a needle, used to give her an epidural during Jacob’s birth, had become lodged in her spine.

 “I was absolutely livid and upset and scared,” Amy told PEOPLE.